The OHRC wrote to 40 municipalities about the harmful impact of Indigenous-themed sports logos in city facilities.

 The OHRC urges the [municipality] to take the first step in removing barriers to participation for Indigenous peoples by collaborating with diverse Indigenous communities to develop a policy on the use of Indigenous-themed logos and names in their sports facilities and arenas.

-We have identified the following non-Indigenous sports organizations that use Indigenous-themed names and/or logos: xxx
+We have identified non-Indigenous sports organizations [team name] that use Indigenous-themed names and/or logos.

 We believe that the City of Mississauga is taking important steps to show leadership and a commitment to reconciliation.
 The above-noted settlement sets a positive path forward for other municipalities to follow.